 5.3.3.
-Census Region Variable
+County and Census Region Variables

-The 2007 Household Survey Public Use File contains the variable REGION for identifying the U.S. Census Bureau region.
+The 2007 Household Survey Restricted Use File contains a variable for county.
+The variable FIPSCODE is the FIPS state code combined with the 3-digit FIPS county code.
+The Restricted Use File also contains the variable REGION for identifying the U.S. Census Bureau region.